Popular Stories

 Chain 184

 Row 2: ch 4, dc in same stitch. *Skip the next dc and ch, v stitch into next dc*.
-Repeat from * to * across the row to the last v stitch, dc in last stitch.
+Repeat from * to * across the row to the last v stitch, dc in the last stitch.

 Repeat until the blanket has reached your desired length.